One way to cope with uncertainty in your project budget – for example, if you don’t know exactly how much things will cost – is to use contingency.

-A contingency fund is money set aside at the start of a project to be used in case of need, for example to offset unforeseen increases in costs.
+A contingency fund is a sum of money set aside at the start of a project to be used in case of need, for example, to offset unforeseen increases in costs.
 The amount of this ring-fenced budget depends on the level of risk the project faces and also on the overall project budget itself.

 Effectively, this is building in probability to your cost estimates.

 As we’ve seen in my previous articles about financial management on projects, at the beginning of your project you calculate the expected budget required in order to deliver the work.
 This budget figure is the first step to being able to work out a reasonable contingency.

 The project risk register will also be important, as your knowledge of the risks inherent in the delivery will inform your decision about how much contingency is required: the riskier the project, the higher the amount of contingency budget.

 If you have done this type of project lots of times before you’ll have a pretty good idea of the costs.
 If it is a brand new project, with lots of new technology, really innovative, it is likely to come with a higher risk factor and greater uncertainty, so you would want to include more contingency to address that.